elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 # Introduction
-This report describes the creation of the new Industry Exchange Network website showcasing UCL Computer Science student's projects and marketing the organisation to attract new industry partners.
+This report describes the creation of the new Industry Exchange Network (IXN) website showcasing UCL Computer Science students' projects and marketing the organisation to attract new industry partners.

 ## The Client
 The IXN project was appointed by Dr Yun Fu, a Teaching Fellow, App Project Manager and Student Internship Manager at University College London (UCL).
-An important part of Dr Fu’s profession is to connect students to the industry, therefore, having a website to showcase the work done by the Computer Science department to the industry is significant.
-Consequently, the Industry Exchange Network (IXN) website was commissioned with the intent to bridge the gap between students and industry
+An essential part of Dr Fu’s profession is to connect students to the industry.
+Therefore, having a place to showcase the work done by UCL CS students to industry partners is of utmost importance.
+Consequently, the Industry Exchange Network website was commissioned as an educational methodology enabling students to engage in real-world problem based learning through term-based client projects.

 ## The Project

 The Industry Exchange Network website allows UCL Computer Science students to get involved with term-based client projects \cite{g1}.
 The website showcases a variety of student projects, ranging from 1st Year Students to the more advanced MSc Data Science endeavours.
-The clients are entrepreneurs, charities, healthcare companies, researchers, SMEs, the government and large enterprises.
+The clients are entrepreneurs, charities, healthcare companies, researchers, SMEs, government organisations and large enterprises.
 The IXN website is a platform to allow individuals in the industry to get in touch with the members of the IXN team.
 The main objective of the website, therefore, is to market IXN to professionals; showcasing the abilities of UCL Computer Science students.

 ## Project Goals

 -    Attract new partners to get UCL students involved in their ventures

 -    Facilitate interaction between the industry and UCL scholars

 -    Showcase the excellence of Projects made by the Department of Computer Science

--	Enable communication between industrial exponents and UCL professors
+-    Enable communication between industrial partners and UCL professors

 -    Inform students and partners regarding events held by the Industry Exchange Network

--	Display the News regarding the achievements of the IXN
+-    Display the News regarding the achievements of IXN

--	Allow the Professors to speedily and effortlessly update the webpage
+-    Allow site admins to speedily and effortlessly update the webpage

 ## Website Overview